snehm/MUKKA-OS/README.md

 load boot sector of boot drive in memory at location 0x7c00 and pass control to 0x7c00

-**Boot Loader I** loaded at 0x7c00 by BIOS is limited of size of 512 bytes.
-Due to its size constraint its major task is to find and load second stage boot loader from boot drive to memory and transfer control to second stage boot loader using BIOS interrupts, we will start our operating system implemetation from this stage, Boot Loader I :)
+**Boot Loader I** loaded at 0x7c00 by BIOS is limited to size 512 bytes.
+Due to its size constraint its major task is to find and load second stage boot loader from boot drive to memory and transfer control to second stage boot loader using BIOS interrupts, we will start our operating system implementation from this stage, Boot Loader I :)

-**Boot Loader II** loaded at memory location 0x500 (becouse we choosed to load at this location), major responsibility is to enable Address line 20, install GDT, install IDT, load kernel in memory,
+**Boot Loader II** loaded at memory location 0x500 (because we choosed to load at this location), major responsibility is to enable Address line 20, install GDT, install IDT, load kernel in memory,
 switch to protected mode and transfer control to our operating system kernel.